thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

        * As there can be diffrent environment like stage, deve and Prodcution.
 So properties will be different for each environment.
        * So if we have let's say 17 microservice then we have to maintain like 17*3 = 21 properties files. so it is bit a lot of work. so we will keep all our properties files in one location
        * In Spring cloud config in github.
 And use bootstrap.settings file to connect with these files.
-       * When the service starts that time it will take the data from config file and later keep it in cacched, so cached later can be updated if some changes are done, we have code for that too
+       * When the service starts that time it will take the data from config file and later keep it in cache, so cached later can be updated if some changes are done, we have code for that too
        * @Values is used to search property files for each service from the config server.
   * Next class we will do the coding of this task